ai-autocoder/portfolio/content/blog/building-developer-tools.md

 ---
 title: "Building Developer Tools That Your Team Will Actually Use"
 date: "2025-02-15"
 excerpt: "I've built four internal tools.
-Three gathered dust.
-One is used daily by 15 developers.
-Here's what made the difference between 'nice idea' and 'can't work without it.'"
+Three gathered dust, one is used daily by 15 devs.
+Here's what made the difference between 'nice idea' and 'essential.'"
 tags: [developer-tools, productivity, vscode, automation, team]
 readTime: 15
 ---